Elements Copy & Sync

 8 - Use the Set Type and Summary option to initialize the summaries values of each subtask.

 In this simple example, these subtasks will be titled "First subtask", "Second subtask", and "Third subtask".
-You can also use the Insert button in each field to inject the value of a field from the parent issue to a given subtask.
+You can also use the Insert button in each field to inject the value of a field from the parent work item to a given subtask.

 9 - Click on the Content step in the navigation menu.